Wedding of Prince Andrew and Sarah Ferguson: Aftermath

 It was reported that Andrew's obligations as a naval helicopter pilot meant that they only saw each other 40 days a year.
 Sarah received criticism from the media about her weight, contributing to her stress and the couple's estrangement.
 Andrew and Sarah announced their separation on 19 March 1992, and divorced on 30 May 1996.

-After the couple's divorce, Sarah lost the style Her Royal Highness, becoming "Sarah, Duchess of York", and she was no longer a British princess.
+After the couple's divorce, Sarah lost the style Her Royal Highness, becoming "Sarah, Duchess of York," and she was no longer a British princess.

+On 17 October 2025, following her former husband Andrew's agreement to cease using his peerage titles, it was reported that Sarah would no longer use "Duchess of York" as a courtesy title.
+On 21 October 2025, she removed references to the title "Duchess of York" from her social media page handles.
+On 30 October 2025, Andrew's brother, King Charles III, started the "formal process" to remove the former's style, titles, and honours.
+His name was subsequently removed from the Roll of the Peerage.